andycroll/andycroll.com/_posts/2023/2023-09-11-express-yourself-clearly-with-positive-negative-numbers.md

 I’ve discussed my preference for a similar comparator, `zero?`, in a [previous article](/ruby/use-zero-for-integer-float-comparison).

-The “more English” version to be clearer and easier to reason about when you return to your code in the future.
+The “more English” version will be clearer and easier to reason about when you return to your code in the future.
 It can require a moment of concentration to unpack the orientation of the angle bracket and how it relates to the numbers and variables.

 This approach to convenience methods and syntactical sugar is one of the most delightful things about Ruby.
 “Ruby is designed to make programmers happy.”–Yukihiro “Matz” Matsumoto